Mont Tremblant, the #1 Ski Resort in Eastern North America

 Queues de Castor (Beaver Tails) – This is where you go if you’re hungry for a dessert or a snack.

-There's also a cinema in the resort; and a casino with slots, card gaming and roulette.
+The resort also has a cinema and a casino with slots, card games, and roulette.

-By far the most popular winter destination in the province, Tremblant is an unparalleled playground to all those who love the outdoors and wide-open spaces.
+By far the most popular winter destination in the province, Tremblant is an unparalleled playground for all those who love the outdoors and wide-open spaces.
 Activity options besides skiing and snowboarding include:

 Dogsledding - Go on a dogsledding tour, dashing through the woods pulled by a pack of exuberant huskies.